Monii0829/to-do-list-application/README.md

 # to-do-list-application
-In this project users can manage their daily activities.
-Users can Add the task,Delete the Task, Mark as Completed task and it uses local storage to save tasks even after refreshing the page.
+This application helps users manage their daily tasks efficiently.
+Users can add new tasks, delete existing ones, and mark tasks as completed.
+The app uses local storage to ensure that all tasks are saved and persist even after the page is refreshed.